BLOGCity Guides

 This was back in 2013.

-From a personal note, Barcelona is like a second home to me.
-I was fortunate enough to have lived in the city for 5 months in 2013.
-My time living abroad sparked so many of the decisions I would make later in life.
+On a personal note, Barcelona is like a second home to me.
+I was fortunate enough to live in the city for five months in 2013.
+My time living abroad sparked many of the decisions I would make later in life.

 I remember when my time in Barcelona was coming to a close.
-I also vividly remember, the fear of thinking I'd never be able to spend 5 months living abroad again, because you know, "real life".
+I also vividly remember the fear of thinking I'd never be able to spend five months living abroad again because, you know, "real life."

-I loved my time living abroad in Barcelona so much that I refused to submit to traditional thinking of settling for 4 weeks of vacation time a year.
-But that's another story
+That fear fueled me.
+I loved my time living abroad in Barcelona so much that I refused to submit to the traditional thinking of settling for 4 weeks of vacation time a year.
+But that's another story.

 Marion’s Barcelona Love Story